Goke-Adekanye/Goke-Adekanye/README.md

 <h1 align="center">Hi 👋, I'm Goke Adekanye</h1>

-<h4 align="start">I am a skilled software developer with a track record of building and maintaining solutions for web applications.
+<p align="start">I am a skilled software developer with a track record of building and maintaining solutions for web applications.
 With experience as a frontend developer in previous roles, I possess excellent leadership, collaboration, and technical skills.
 I am proficient in various modern technologies such as ReactJS, NextJS, Typescript, HTML, CSS and Tailwind CSS, and I have built scalable and maintainable user-centric web applications.
 I have also used NodeJS to develop secure REST APIs for server-side development. <br/><br/>

 My dedication to keeping up with the latest web development advancements reflects my passion for innovation.
 I am committed to delivering reliable, user-friendly services to a large user base while ensuring seamless deployment and operation.
-I would be thrilled to bring my expertise to your organization and help you achieve your goals..</h4>
+I would be thrilled to bring my expertise to your organization and help you achieve your goals..</p>

 <p align="left"> <a href="https://twitter.com/jvstblvck" target="blank"><img src="https://img.shields.io/twitter/follow/jvstblvck?logo=twitter&style=for-the-badge" alt="jvstblvck" /></a> </p>